AlexSD92/ckc_lifts/README.md

 ## Strategy

-Create a site with a consistent color scheme, margins and fonts with relevant information and images that are easy to read and understand, respectively.
+Use a consistent color scheme, spacing and fonts.
+Add relevant, interesting and easy to understand content.
+Include visually appealing, consistent images that are high quality.

 ### Project Goals